davidmhunt/odometry/README.md

 ```
 curl -sSL https://install.python-poetry.org | python3 -
 ```

-#### Installing Odometry
+### Installing odometry (with torch)
-Navigate to the Odometry foler (this folder) and execute the following command
+If your machine supports it Navigate to the odometry foler (this folder) and execute the following command

 ```
-poetry install
+poetry install --with submodules,torch
 ```

 If you get an an error saying: "Failed to unlock the collection!", execute the following command in the terminal: